For effective independence in the community, students need to know how

-One functional life skill that every student needs to know is how to effectively make purchases for groceries.
+to determine if they have enough money to make purchases at stores.
+The primary shopping site for adults is the grocery store.
 This requires that they understand how to find the prices in the store, how to

 We have all had it happen to us at one point or another, but it’s usually the exception rather than the rule.
 It’s one thing to get to the counter once in a while and not have enough money.
-But it's another if that is what happens every time you go to the store.
+It’s another if that is what happens every time you go to the store.

 In addition, many of us, and our students, need to get the most of our money at the grocery store.
 That means being able to understand how to use sales flyers and make economical decisions.
 For instance, is it cheaper to buy brand A with a coupon or Brand B that doesn’t have a coupon?
 If item A is on sale for buy one get one free (BOGO), is now a good time to stock up on it and buy 2 to take advantage of the sale?